horsenoggingit/lambdaAuth/README.md

 # lambdaAuth
-A framework for full stack native and web applications on AWS using Lambda, Api Gateway, DynamoDB, Cognito Auth, S3 and Elasic Cache (memcache).
+A framework for full stack native and web applications on AWS using Lambda, Api Gateway, DynamoDB, Cognito Auth, S3 and ElastiCache (memcached).

 This project started from a desire to learn about creating apps using AWS lambda as a backend for web and native clients.
 I also wanted to learn more about lambda (node) and integration with API Gateway, DynamoDB and Cognito for developer authenticated federated identity pools as well as how to manage permissions across AWS resources.
 Additionally I wanted to learn about the strengths and weaknesses of the AWS CLI for configuration.

 The resulting project tackles these goals and provides a simple framework for rapidly deploying APIs backed by lambdas and managing AWS resources so that a project's deployment can be easily recreated, torn down and shared between developers.
 This framework also supports multiple deployments of a project on a single AWS account.

 The default configuration of this project creates a series of API endpoints (/signup, /login, /token, /user/me/get) with associated lambdas, DynamoDB tables and a federated identity pool that allow a user to create accounts and handle the transition from unauthenticated to authenticated API requests.
-The /signup endpoint also uses elastic cache (memcached) to perform rudimentary throttling.
-Since Elastic Cache requires the lambda to work in a VPC this endpoint also shows how to configure a lambda to work both inside a VPC and have access to non VPC services on the open internet.
+The /signup endpoint also uses ElastiCache (memcached) to perform rudimentary throttling.
+Since ElastiCache requires the lambda to work in a VPC this endpoint also shows how to configure a lambda to work both inside a VPC and have access to non VPC services on the open internet.

 For convenience angular, iOS (and Android coming soon) iOS clients have been provided.
 The angular client can run locally, but is automatically hosted on S3 for convenience (see the last installation step) - if you want to be fancy you can easly configure cloudfront to serve the site using https and other  features.
 I will discuss this further in the web client section.